Young Playwrights Award

 About the Young Playwrights Award

-Applicants are invited to submit an original play, written for the stage.
-The script can be of any length and genre, as long as it’s completed.
-Applicants must also provide a rationale of up to 150 words describing themselves as a writer, and the inspiration for the work.
+The Young Playwrights Award is a celebration of emerging playwriting talent.
+In 2024, it is in its 23rd year!
+Applicants from years 9-12 are invited to submit an original play written for the stage.
+The script can be of any length and genre, as long as it is complete.
+Applicants also provide a rationale of up to 150 words describing themselves as a writer, and the inspiration for the work.
+The submissions are assessed by a panel of professional theatre-makers and playwrights, with one finalist selected to receive the following:

 Winner

-Q&A with Abel Taylor
+Q&A with Alexandro Gould-Arocha

-What does winning the 2023 Young Playwrights' Award mean to you?
+What does winning the 2024 Young Playwrights' Award mean to you?

 What are you looking forward to with the dramaturgical sessions and play reading?